Battle at Winterfell

-- For the later campaign see Siege of Winterfell.
+- For the later campaign see march on Winterfell.

 A battle at Winterfell occurs in the winter town by the gates of Winterfell, determining the outcome of the North during the War of the Five Kings.
 Forces loyal to House Stark besiege Winterfell, which is held by House Greyjoy.
 House Bolton, though sworn to the Starks, betrays the Stark army.
 Following the battle, the Boltons have the castle and its winter town burned in the sack of Winterfell.